ChilliChump/Diesel-Heater-433mhz-Remote-Control/README.md

 More info: https://youtu.be/CjmtDrmTpPI

-Make sure to get your remote control's relevant info is updated in this code, details in the video above.
+Make sure to get your remote control's relevant info updated in this code, details in the video above.

 You will need this library for the 433MHz TX/RX: https://github.com/sui77/rc-switch/